pinnacle-comp/lua-reference/classes/TagHandle.md

 <div class="language-lua"><pre><code>function TagHandle:windows()
     -> <a href="/lua-reference/classes/WindowHandle">WindowHandle</a>[]</code></pre></div>

-Get the windows that have this tag.
+Gets the windows that have this tag.

-Shorthand for `handle:props().windows`.